SvetlanaUP/Microbiome-conferences-c/README.md

 ## MAY

+*Course:* May 18, 20, 27 & June 3, 10 [Beginners guide to 16S Microbial Analysis](https://www.eventbrite.com.au/e/beginners-guide-to-16s-microbial-analysis-tickets-314190741967) by Matthew Snelson from the AHMRN.

 *Webinar:* May 18 [EMBARK Webinar](https://antimicrobialresistance.eu/category/webinars/) with Nichole Broderick.

 *Conference*: May 16 The fourth annual Harvard Chan Microbiome in Public Health Center (HCMPH) symposium [The Microbiome and Chronic Diseases](https://hcmph.sph.harvard.edu/hcmph-symposium/)